Checkpoint-89/AI-Portfolio/README.md

 # Hands-on training in Artificial Intelligence

-As a problem solver, Iam always eager to tackle hands-on challenges.
+As a problem solver, I am always eager to tackle hands-on challenges.
 I studied Artificial Intelligence at university and first developed algorithms within Thales.
-Now as a taste for entrepreneurship brought me into business for a while, I strengthened my technical expertise and practice over the last year (2020-21) with the aim to get back enginerring.
+As a taste for entrepreneurship brought me into business for a while, I strengthened my technical expertise and practice over the last year (2020-21) with the aim to get back to enginerring.

 This repository presents some of the hands-on work of this 12 months training.